tlemens/jquery-ui-monthpicker/README.md

 ## Style

-Use the ui-monthpicker class to style the monthpicker.
+Use the ui-monthpicker class for styling.

 ```css
 .ui-monthpicker {